5 Possible Reasons You Have Water Dripping From a Faucet

 2. Water Pressure Issues

 The normal water pressure ranges from 45 psi to 55 psi.
-Higher pressure than the recommended may cause faucet dripping.
+Higher pressure than the recommended may cause the faucet to drip.

 If the pressure is excessively high, you should adjust the regulator of your water source.
 The adjustment process is quite easy, provided that you have the key to the regulator and you know how to do it.